 Read on to find more details about switching to paid pricing plans, recall the main features of our web push service, and get some tips on how to save your money during the first month the plans will come into action.

-In case your database counts less than 10,000 subscribers, you will still be able to send web push notifications for free.
-However, your notifications and sign-up forms will include the default company’s branding.
+If your database has less than 10,000 subscribers, you will still be able to send web push notifications for free.
+However, your notifications and sign-up forms will include our company’s branding.

 The free push notifications plan will no longer include